jkivilin/camellia-simd-aesni/README.md

 # About
-This is repository, you find x86 AES and ARMv8 Crypto Extension accelerated vector implementations of [Camellia cipher](https://info.isl.ntt.co.jp/crypt/eng/camellia/).
+This is repository, you find x86 (AES-NI, VAES, GFNI) and ARMv8 Crypto Extension accelerated vector implementations of [Camellia cipher](https://info.isl.ntt.co.jp/crypt/eng/camellia/).
 For x86, both Intel C intrinsics and x86-64 assembly implementations are provided, with assembly yielding best performance and instrinsics implementation being